Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Kyshumu takes back the Satellite that was stolen from ReNet

-Airiona tells Max that there is no way they well be able to win and fufill their goal
+Spike tells Max that there is no way they well be able to win and fufill their goal

-Max final stops ignoring Airiona and learns about some of the real past
+Max final stops ignoring Spike and learns about some of the real past

-To Max's surprise, Airiona has cut off his arm telling Max you like I'm just like you now.
+To Max's surprise, Spike has cut off his arm telling Max you like I'm just like you now.
 The robotic arm(s) he replaced it with is connected to his brain and acts like a tail allow him to fuse with Cyber.Beast as well as to control the cybervators

-- People are angry about what is perceived to be cheating to prevent Max's team from winning Airiona is one of them his perceived mistreatment of Max and his team is what drives him to do increasingly worst misdeeds throughout the story.
+- People are angry about what is perceived to be cheating to prevent Max's team from winning Spike is one of them his perceived mistreatment of Max and his team is what drives him to do increasingly worst misdeeds throughout the story.

-- Airiona tries to help Max out by cheating when Max sees this he responds by essentially coinciding as he stops mid attack so that he does not hit a frozen harmony. this enrages Airiona at this point he decides take matters into his own hands.
+- Spike tries to help Max out by cheating when Max sees this he responds by essentially coinciding as he stops mid attack so that he does not hit a frozen harmony. this enrages Spike at this point he decides take matters into his own hands.
 This is because he thinks Max is working with the nra and recently learned they cheat to maintain the world order

-- Towards the end of Airiona's arc he also joins Jax/Max's team which ultimatlly leads to his despair as his arorgance causes his team to lose or nearlly lose in which case he intervines by taking over a Cybertor on the opposing team.
+- Towards the end of Spike's arc he also joins Jax/Max's team which ultimatlly leads to his despair as his arorgance causes his team to lose or nearlly lose in which case he intervines by taking over a Cybertor on the opposing team.
 Max notices what has happened and in away forfiets the match maybe by interfaring or by not fighting back.
 	- If Max does not fight Back then it will be harnmony that goes berserk turning on her own team and/or satellite but Max is able to stop by simply standing in front of her and starts sing maybe a silly song that harmony all ways sings.
 And later explains why he did it and the way music works.

-It turns out the Cyber.Beast that Max had been using allowed Airiona to place a virus in everyone's CSD enabling him to disable their delimiter and control them.
+It turns out the Cyber.Beast that Max had been using allowed Spike to place a virus in everyone's CSD enabling him to disable their delimiter and control them.

 ### 8. Ordeal, Death, Rebirth
 Episodes: 23, 24, 25, 26, 27, 28, 29, 30

 Jax again tries to stop Max by fighting him in Cyberspace to destroy his Cyber.Beast Max tells him that if he loses he will just get another one Jax says And I will take as many times as I needs to.

-Max has been unknowingly aiding the Cyvolters as he the Cyber.Beast he was using was connected to Airiona so all of the satellites and/or Hub he won during the tournement belongs to Airiona and the Cyvolters now.
+Max has been unknowingly aiding the Cyvolters as he the Cyber.Beast he was using was connected to Spike so all of the satellites and/or Hub he won during the tournement belongs to Spike and the Cyvolters now.

-- The Airiona reveals his self as the leader of the cyvolvters and declares war to take back control of cybervators
+- The Spike reveals his self as the leader of the cyvolvters and declares war to take back control of cybervators

 	Max: ha you and what army

-	Airiona: This army
+	Spike: This army

-	Airiona reveals all of the Cybervators that are now under his control
+	Spike reveals all of the Cybervators that are now under his control

-Airiona tells Max that he has been using his cyber.beast wrong the whole time but thanks him for the neruolace enabling him to perfect the CSDs.
+Spike tells Max that he has been using his cyber.beast wrong the whole time but thanks him for the neruolace enabling him to perfect the CSDs.
 He is no longer forced to command each cybervator one by one but instead use commander's intent to control every single one of them.
-Unlike Max Airiona is able to control human/full scale Humanoid Cyber.Beast, one of which is Mack
+Unlike Max Spike is able to control human/full scale Humanoid Cyber.Beast, one of which is Mack

-Airiona tries to tell everyone cyber.beast are former cybervators but is interrupted by Kyshumu.
+Spike tries to tell everyone cyber.beast are former cybervators but is interrupted by Kyshumu.

-Kyshumu and Tomasina teams up like old times to fight Airiona but lose easily Airiona comments while fighting them
+Kyshumu and Tomasina teams up like old times to fight Spike but lose easily Spike comments while fighting them

 Kyshumu(looks at Tomasina grinning): Just like old times